 MAIN MEMORY PAGE PROGRAM THROUGH BUFFER: This operation is a combination of the Buffer Write and Buffer to Main Memory Page Program with Built-in Erase operations.
 Data is first shifted into buffer 1 or buffer 2 from the SI pin and then programmed into a specified page in the main memory.
-To initiate the operation, an 8-bit opcode, 82H for buffer 1 or 85H for buffer 2, must be followed by the two reserved bits and 22 address bits.
-The 12 most significant address bits (PA11 - PA0) select the page in the main memory where data is to be written, and the next ten address bits (BFA9 - BFA0) select the first byte in the buffer to be written.
+To initiate the operation, an 8-bit opcode, 82H for buffer 1 or 85H for buffer 2, must be followed by one reserved bit and 23 address bits.
+The 13 most significant address bits (PA12 - PA0) select the page in the main memory where data is to be written, and the next ten address bits (BFA9 - BFA0) select the first byte in the buffer to be written.
 After all address bits are shifted in, the part will take data from the SI pin and store it in one of the data buffers.
 If the end of the buffer is reached, the device will wrap around back to the beginning of the buffer.
-When there is a low-to-high transition on the $\overline{\text{CS}}$ pin, the part will first erase the selected page in main memory to all 1s and then program the data stored in the buffer into the specified page in the main memory.
-Both the erase and the programming of the page are internally self-timed and should take place in a maximum of time $t{\text{EP}}$ .
+When there is a low-to-high transition on the \overline{CS} pin, the part will first erase the selected page in main memory to all 1s and then program the data stored in the buffer into the specified page in the main memory.
+Both the erase and the programming of the page are internally self-timed and should take place in a maximum of time t{EP}.
 During this time, the status register will indicate that the part is busy.

-Additional Commands

-MAIN MEMORY PAGE TO BUFFER TRANSFER: A page of data can be transferred from the main memory to either buffer 1 or buffer 2.
-To start the operation, an 8-bit opcode, 53H for buffer 1 and 55H for buffer 2, must be followed by the two reserved bits, 12 address bits (PA11 - PA0) which specify the page in main memory that is to be transferred, and ten don't care bits.
-The $\overline{CS}$ pin must be low while toggling the SCK pin to load the opcode, the address bits, and the don't care bits from the SI pin.
-The transfer of the page of data from the main memory to the buffer will begin when the $\overline{CS}$ pin transitions from a low to a high state.
-During the transfer of a page of data ( $t{XFR}$ ), the status register can be read to determine whether the transfer has been completed or not.
+Additional Commands MAIN MEMORY PAGE TO BUFFER TRANSFER: A page of data can be transferred from the main memory to either buffer 1 or buffer 2.
+To start the operation, an 8-bit opcode, 53H for buffer 1 and 55H for buffer 2, must be followed by one reserved bit, 13 address bits (PA12 - PA0) which specify the page in main memory that is to be transferred, and ten don't care bits.
+The CS pin must be low while toggling the SCK pin to load the opcode, the address bits, and the don't care bits from the SI pin.
+The transfer of the page of data from the main memory to the buffer will begin when the CS pin transitions from a low to a high state.
+During the transfer of a page of data (t{XFR}), the status register can be read to determine whether the transfer has been completed or not.

 MAIN MEMORY PAGE TO BUFFER COMPARE: A page of data in main memory can be compared to the data in buffer 1 or buffer 2.
-To initiate the operation, an 8-bit opcode, 60H for buffer 1 and 61H for buffer 2, must be followed by 24 address bits consisting of the two reserved bits, 12 address bits (PA11 - PA0) which specify the page in the main memory that is to be compared to the buffer, and ten don't care bits.
-The $\overline{\text{CS}}$ pin must be low while toggling the SCK pin to load the opcode, the address bits, and the don't care bits from the SI pin.
-On the low-to-high transition of the $\overline{\text{CS}}$ pin, the 528 bytes in the selected main memory page will be compared with the 528 bytes in buffer 1 or buffer 2.
-During this time ( $t{\text{XFR}}$ ), the status register will indicate that the part is busy.
-On completion of the compare operation, bit 6 of the status register is updated with the result of the compare.
+To initiate the operation, an 8-bit opcode, 60H for buffer 1 and 61H for buffer 2, must be followed by 24 address bits consisting of one reserved bit, 13 address bits (PA12 - PA0) which specify the page in the main memory that is to be compared to the buffer, and ten don't care bits.
+The \overline{CS} pin must be low while toggling the SCK pin to load the opcode, the address bits, and the don't care bits from the SI pin.
+On the low-to-high transition of the \overline{CS} pin, the 528 bytes in the selected main memory page will be compared with the 528 bytes in buffer 1 or buffer 2.
+During this time (t{XFR}), the status register will indicate that the part is busy.
+On completion of the compare.